 The BSME Ed Goodwin Award for Exceptional Service is an annual award recognising the exceptional contribution of students in BSME schools to their local or global community.

 Throughout the school year, many students in BSME schools devote their time and resources to service.
-This service takes on many forms: from fundraising to feed those in need in their local or distant communities, to supporting research which will improves the lives of others.
+This service takes on many forms: from fundraising to feeding those in need in their local or distant communities, to supporting research which will improves the lives of others.
 Some students might give up their time to support the learning of students less fortunate than themselves; use their musical talents to teach others, or to bring joy to the elderly or infirm; or help to build educational facilities around the world.
 The underlying principle is clear: these students are committed to serving others.

 Mr Ed Goodwin OBE, BSME Chair for 12 years (2005 – 2017), is committed to Service.
 To ensure that this commitment to Service is honoured and continued, BSME has instituted The BSME Ed Goodwin Award for Exceptional Service, which will recognise these students’ dedication to their local and global communities on an annual basis.

 Nomination & Award Process: